-7.8. myhotelshop
+7.7. myhotelshop

-Subsequent to the deconsolidation of myhotelshop in December 2017, myhotelshop remained a related party to trivago.
-Related party revenue of $\in$ 2.8 million, $\in$ 1.1 million for the years ended December 31, 2019 and 2020, respectively, primarily consists of referral revenue.
+Subsequent to the deconsolidation of myhotelshop GmbH ("myhotelshop") in December 2017, myhotelshop remained a related party to trivago until January 28, 2021, when we sold our minority interest.
 Related party revenue for the year ended December 31, 2021 was not significant.
+Related party revenue of €1.1 million for the year ended December 31, 2020, primarily consists of Referral Revenue.